 The surname Loggan was first found in Ayrshire where they first appeared in the records in the village of Logan in 1204.
 A number of Logans swore an oath of allegiance to Edward I of England when he conquered Scotland in 1296: Thurbrend Logan (Lord of Crougar), Lord of Crougar in Cunningham; Phillip Logan of Montrose; Walter Logan of Lanarkshire; and Andrew Logan of Wigtown.
 In 1329, Sir Robert Logan and Sir Walter Logan were killed in Spain while accompanying Sir James Douglas to the Holy Land with the heart of Bruce (thus the Clan's Crest).
 They were attempting to fulfill Robert the Bruce's request to have his heart buried in the Holy Land.

-Important Dates for the Loggan family
+Early History of the Loggan family

 This web page shows only a small excerpt of our Loggan research.
 Another 139 words (10 lines of text) covering the years 1424, 1555, 1606, 1609, 1634, 1692 and are included under the topic Early Loggan History in all our PDF Extended History products and printed products wherever possible.